epfml/disco/docs/DISCOJS.md

 ### Memory

-The `DistributedTrainer` has a `memory` attribute that is used to abstract how trained models are stored by the client.
 As mentioned in various guides, `discojs` is platform-agnostic and only what endpoints the memory storage should offer.
 The actual implementation is in `discojs-web` used by the browser UI and implements the memory via IndexedDB, a browser storage. `discojs` also implements a dummy memory, used by the CLI for example, to benchmark performance metrics without saving any models.

 ### Developing